Pinafore/nlp-hw/project/README.md

 Alternatively, you can also *write* 50 adversarial questions that challenge modern NLP systems.
 These questions must be diverse in the subjects asked about, the skills computers need to answer the questions, and the entities in those questions.
-These questions should be submitted in two versions, pyramidal and non-pyramidal (so total of 100).
-Pyramidal questions should have qualifications to make them PYRAMIDAL (etc., each sentence should be identifiable, and the sentence order should be pyramidal), and the non-pyramidal questions should have good coverage of the pyramidal question that you've written.
 Remember that your questions should be *factual* and *specific* enough for humans to answer, because your task is to stump the computers relative to humans!